bravesoftdz/HelloWeatherApacheCordova/README.md

-# HelloWeatherApacheCordova
+# Hello Weather Apache Cordova
-Took a demo from Microsoft for using Visual Studio to write a cross-platform Apache Cordova weather app and modified.
+Took a tutorial from Microsoft for using Visual Studio to write a cross-platform weather app using Apache Cordova and modified it for my own tutorial purposes.